Best Samsung Galaxy Watch apps 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you can't find just the right watch face that comes pre-loaded on your watch or you just want to explore more choices, the Facer app is the way to go.
+If you can't don't like any of the watch faces that come pre-loaded on your watch, or just want more options, the Facer app is worth taking a look at.
 You can find styles based on some of the most famous designs worldwide, to a digital sports style that looks like it came from a sci-fi movie and anything else in between.

 Spotify is already a fantastic music streaming service, but it gets even better if you own a Galaxy Watch.
-You can download the Spotify app directly to your smartwatch, then download songs and playlists and leave your phone behind.
+You can download the Spotify app directly to your smartwatch, then download songs and playlists directly to the watch and leave your phone behind.
 It's not the fully-fledged version of the app, but it's better than nothing.

 The best part about all of this is that you no longer need to rely solely on the Galaxy Store to download and install apps.
 Thanks to the transition to Wear OS 3, which started with the Galaxy Watch 4, the Play Store is just a few taps away.
 That being said, here are our picks for the best Galaxy Watch apps.